you are being redirected

 The typical instruments of start-up financing are: (i) (convertible) loans and (ii) equity financing.
 Public grant schemes are less developed and less popular among start-up founders in the Czech Republic.

 Equity finance is typically provided via a cash capital increase in combination with equity capital contributions (příplatek mimo základní kapitál).
-Depending on the start-up’s situation, financing is provided upon satisfaction of milestones / conditions precedents (e.g. minimum turnover figures or availability of product-related features).
+Depending on the start-up's situation, financing is provided upon satisfaction of milestones or conditions precedent (e.g. minimum turnover figures, customer/client base or availability of product-related features).

-Silent partnership (tichá společnost) is – in principle – a civil law (contractual) relationship between the company and a silent partner (investor) when the silent partner provides the contribution to the company and in return is entitled to receive dividends from the company’s business activities.
-In addition, the silent partner is entitled to inspect the company’s books and records and has other information rights.
+Silent partnership (tichá společnost) is – in principle – a civil law (contractual) relationship between the company and a silent partner (investor), where the silent partner provides the contribution to the company and in return is entitled to receive dividends from the company's business activities.
+In addition, the silent partner is entitled to inspect the company's books and records and has other information rights.
+However, silent partnership schemes are rarely used in the start-up segment.

 poland